Postdoctoral Position at the Vaccine Research Center

 National Institute of Allergy and Infectious Diseases

-The Biodefense Research Section (BRS) at the National Institute of Allergy and Infectious Diseases (NIAID) Vaccine Research Center (VRC), located on the main NIH campus in Bethesda, MD, has an immediate opening for a creative and self-motivated postdoctoral fellow in viral immunology to study vaccine-induced and natural immunity to Ebola virus.
-Projects include study of T cells and antibodies, B-cell development, and antibody ontogeny in a biosafety level 2 (BSL-2) setting.
+The Biodefense Research Section (BRS) at the National Institute of Allergy and Infectious Diseases (NIAID) Vaccine Research Center (VRC)¬—located on the main National Institutes of Health (NIH) campus in Bethesda, Maryland—has an immediate opening for a creative and self-motivated postdoctoral fellow to study immunity to emerging viruses in humans and nonhuman primates.
+Projects include detailed definition of natural and vaccine-induced B- and T-cell responses, B-cell development, antibody ontogeny and resistance development in a biosafety level 2 (BSL-2) setting.
 Current efforts are focused on the SARS-CoV-2, Ebola, Sudan, Marburg, and Lassa viruses.

 • Ph.D./M.D. in immunology, virology, or a closely-related field within the past 5 years

 • Excellent oral and written communication skills